milonmaze/privacy-terms-observatory-beta/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Quizzes provided by Common Sense Education are available at the end of each lesson in the Digital Citizenship Curriculum.
 Each quiz includes 4-6 questions that have varied formats: multiple choice, drag and drop to complete a sentence, and drag and drop sorting.
 The quiz is autograded and students can see their results immediately.
 The quizzes are intended to assess student understanding after the teacher has completed the corresponding lesson.

 Common Sense quiz reports (for the entire class and individual student) are only accessible to a teacher who is authenticated with Google Classroom and who requests specific quiz reports on specified students authenticated with Google Classroom.
+Common Sense uses the data collected through Digital Citizenship Quizzes exclusively for the purpose of providing the CS Digital Curriculum services to the school districts using Common Sense's free online educational services.
 Common Sense works with the following third party service providers to provide Google Classroom integrated quizzes through the Digital Citizenship curriculum:

 Learning Locker
 Learning Locker is a Learning Record Store (LRS) database-driven application and analytics tool designed specifically for the learning sector.
 Common Sense uses Learning Locker to store, sort and share data as recorded using the xAPI specification from Google Classroom.
 Learning Locker may collect and store the following information including, but not limited to: Google User ID, quiz_id, quiz name, start time, start date, quiz completion, stop time, stop date, quiz duration, quiz questions, alphanumeric answers, quiz grade, and quiz ranking.
 Please read Learning Locker’s privacy policy for more information.
 Google Classroom
 Google Classroom is a free web service developed by Google and part of the G Suite for Education to help schools streamline the process of sharing files between teachers and students.
 Students using Google Classroom can view assignments, submit homework, and receive grades from teachers to help them stay on track and organized.
 The G Suite for Education core services are the heart of Google’s educational offering to schools.
 The core services include Gmail, Calendar, Classroom, Contacts, Drive, Docs, Groups, Sheets, Sites, Slides, Talk/Hangouts and Vault.
 Please read Google Classroom’s privacy policy for more information.

 The Google Classroom service provides Common Sense with a Google Classroom authenticated teacher’s class roster of student Google IDs.
 Only authenticated teachers can access student first and last names associated with Google IDs for quiz reporting purposes.
 Common Sense requests authorization from teachers to access their Google Classroom class roster of student Google IDs in order to combine all the specified student Google IDs present in the class roster with their respective Common Sense quiz submission data and quiz grades in order to generate class and individual student quiz reports for teachers.
 All quiz reports are generated on-demand by the Google Classroom authenticated teacher and are not stored or retained by Common Sense.
 When a teacher requests a "class roster" or individual “student” quiz report, Common Sense loads the teacher’s specified Google IDs from our third-party service provider Learning Locker and matches student IDs with Google Classroom to create and display a class roster quiz report for the entire class, or individual student report to produce a Google Classroom listing that includes student names paired with quiz scores.
 Common Sense and our third-party service providers do not store or retain any class or individual student report data.